-The book, The Scum Manifesto is the thread that weaves its way through the show.
-The book written by Valerie Solanas and published in 1967.
-The book centres on valid social concerns centred on patriarchy.
-Valerie wrote: Men have ruined the world and it is up to women to fix it.
+The book, The Scum Manifesto, is the thread that weaves its way through the show.
+The book written by Valerie Solanas, and published in 1967.
+The book centres on valid social concerns with a beaming spotlight on patriarchy.
+Valerie wrote: Men have ruined the world, and it is up to women to fix it.
 Betty in her own wild approach to Valerie’s views, highlights that; women are still grappling with the same stories, conversations, and fears 51 years later.
 Betty Grumble is a conversation starter.
 Conversations you never thought you would have.
 These dialogues are shocked out of you through various forms of expression.

 By the end of the show, the full frontal nudity was not so shocking to my friend and I that sat through the 60 minute show.
 Our drive home was an explosion of hilarity, tears from laughing and shock and at one stage chest pain.
 The conversations and questions that were screamed hysterically through the car were a testament to Betty and the boundaries and comfort zones she pushed within us.

 Sandi and I meet at a local coffee shop, we get settled at our table with chai latte each and I ask the first question and am taken away, this is why I love doing this, I get lost in the conversation, her story flows.
 Sandi is incredibly open, honest, and generous, at some moments in the conversation the expressions on her face are of remembrance, fond and forgotten moments and achievement’s getting a voice.
 She is candid in sharing so much of her life experience, I get goose bumps.